Table of Contents

-The only way to tell if your baby has jaundice is to look for color changes in your baby's skin, the whites of your baby's eyes, and the pink skin inside your baby's mouth.
-If these areas turn yellowish, you may want to see your baby's doctor.
 If your baby has pale skin, it should look white when you gently press it with your fingertips.
 If the skin looks yellow when you press on it, your baby may have jaundice.
-If your baby has darker skin, it may be harder to check the skin, but you should still be able to tell by your baby's eyes and inside of your baby's mouth.
-If you see signs of jaundice in your baby, contact your doctor right away.
+If your baby has darker skin, it may be harder to see yellowing.
+But you should still be able to tell by your baby’s eyes and inside of your baby’s mouth.

 Artificial light, especially fluorescent lights, can sometimes fool your eyes into seeing a yellow color that is not really there.
-So try to check your baby in natural daylight in a sunny room.
+Try to check your baby in natural daylight in a sunny room.

-Infant jaundice usually appears between 3 and 7 days after birth.
-As the amount of bilirubin in the blood builds up, your baby's body will get more yellow.
-As the bilirubin level rises, the yellow color can move from your baby's head down to the chest and even down to the toes.
-These are signs that your baby has more severe jaundice, and you should call your doctor right away.
+Infant jaundice usually appears between 2 and 7 days after birth.
+As the amount of bilirubin in the blood builds up, your baby’s body will get more yellow.
+As the bilirubin level rises, the yellow color can move from your baby’s head down to the chest and even down to the toes.
+These are signs that your baby may have more severe jaundice.
+If this happens, you should call your baby’s doctor right away.

 What causes jaundice?

-Jaundice is caused when too much bilirubin builds up in your baby's body.
+Jaundice is caused when too much bilirubin builds up in your baby’s body.
 Bilirubin is made when the body breaks down old red blood cells.
 This is a normal process that happens all through life.
-Usually, the liver filters bilirubin from the bloodstream, but an infant's liver might not yet be developed enough to filter out the bilirubin.
-If bilirubin builds up in your baby's body, it can give your baby jaundice.
+Usually, the liver breaks down bilirubin so it can leave the body through the stool.
+But an infant’s liver might not yet be developed enough to filter out the bilirubin.
+Or your baby may have a condition that increases the number of red blood cells that need to be replaced.
+These can cause the bilirubin to build up in your baby’s body, causing jaundice.

-In some cases, jaundice is caused by an underlying problem, such as bleeding, infection, or a liver condition.
+In some cases, jaundice is caused by an underlying problem.
+This could include bleeding, infection, or a liver condition.